 Sisson Home Inspections believes there are seven important questions you should have answered before you select your home inspector.
-If you have questions in addition to the 10 listed below, please type them in the comments section at the bottom of this page and we will address those as well.
-Make sure to include a return email address in the comments section in order that we can respond to you.
+If you have questions in addition to the ones listed below, please type them in the comments section at the bottom of this page and we will address those as well.
+Make sure to include a return email address in the comments section so that we may respond to you.

 1. What does your inspection cover?